syncfusion-content/winui-docs/winui/ComboBox/Searching.md

 {% endhighlight %}
 {% endtabs %}

-**Step 2:** Then, implement the `GetHighlightIndex` method of IComboBoxSearchBehavior interface to calculate the highlight index depending on the filtered items list and text entered in the ComboBox control that needs to be highlighted in drop-down.
-The `GetHighlightIndex` method contains following arguments.
+**Step 2:** Then, implement the [GetHighlightIndex](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.IComboBoxSearchBehavior.html#Syncfusion_UI_Xaml_Editors_IComboBoxSearchBehavior_GetHighlightIndex_Syncfusion_UI_Xaml_Editors_SfComboBox_Syncfusion_UI_Xaml_Editors_ComboBoxSearchInfo_) method of IComboBoxSearchBehavior interface to calculate the highlight index depending on the filtered items list and text entered in the ComboBox control that needs to be highlighted in drop-down.
+The `GetHighlightIndex` method contains the following arguments:

 * `source` - The owner of the search behavior, which holds information about ItemsSource, Items properties, and so on.
 * `searchInfo` - Contains details about the filtered items list and the text entered in ComboBox control.
-You may compute the index that has to be highlighted in the drop down list using this details.
+You may compute the index that has to be highlighted in the drop-down list using these details.

 The following example demonstrates how to highlight the first item that fully matches the typed length entered in the ComboBox control.